Mindful Eating Programs and Training

 • Consuming precious time, energy, and focus

-• Distraction from focusing on a sustainable healthy lifestyle
+• Distraction from focusing on a sustainable, balanced lifestyle

 • Dismissing one’s intrinsic self-worth